ikrima/gamedevguide/content/ue4guide/build-guide/build-target-file-demystified.md

   - generate compiler and linker settings
   - compile all C++ modules

-- A module is compiled if it is...
+- A module is compiled if it is:
   - a dependency of another module
   - required by an enabled plug-in, or the project itself